maviles7/riddles/README.md

 # <Riddle Me This>
 A quiz game inspired by one of DC Comic's supervillians, The Riddler.
 The goal of the game is to answer 2 out of the 3 riddles in order to win.
+I choose this game because while I am notriously aweful at riddles, I love superheros and supervillians.
+Both riddles and coding having tested my paitence and logic so I belive to be an appropriate choice of a game to create.

 # Screenshot